foreverfl/vscode/api/extension-guides/task-provider.md

     return rakePromise;
   },
   resolveTask(_task: vscode.Task): vscode.Task | undefined {
     const task = _task.definition.task;
     // A Rake task consists of a task and an optional file as specified in RakeTaskDefinition
     // Make sure that this looks like a Rake task by checking that there is a task. if (task) {
       // resolveTask requires that the same definition object be used. const definition: RakeTaskDefinition = <any>_task.definition;
+      return new vscode.Task(
+        definition,
-			return new vscode.Task(definition, _task.scope ?? vscode.TaskScope.Workspace, definition.task, 'rake', new vscode.ShellExecution(`rake ${definition.task}`));
+        _task.scope ?? vscode.TaskScope.Workspace,
+        definition.task,
+        'rake',
+        new vscode.ShellExecution(`rake $\{definition.task\}
+`)
+      );
     }
-		return undefined;  }
+    return undefined;
+  },
 });
 ```